-We’re completely disorganised and late for everything so turned up about 3pm, and the first tent we came across had Kwabs.
+The first tent we came across had Kwabs.
 He is amazing!

 As the day went on, we popped to different tents, enjoying all the different types of music.
 That’s one thing I loved about Leeds Fest, it has a complete variety of artists and I’m into everything, so had a chance to see them all in one weekend.
-Also, it’s a really chilled festival, the people seem relaxed, and everybody just gets on with their day.
+Also, it’s a really chilled festival, people seemed relaxed, and everybody just gets on with their day.
 I did find that everyone kept themselves to themselves, there wasn’t much mixing going on, but maybe there would have been if we’d camped.

 They had brilliant fair rides!
 They were much faster than usual and we definitely got picked on, which is good as it means our ride was more fun!

 Years and Years were absolutely amazing!
 I liked the music already, but am now a massive fan, as live was great!
-Video credit goes to: My first account: sake14051118 (YouTube)

 My highlight of Friday was always going to be The Libertines.
 I have loved them for so long, and couldn’t wait!
 They were better than I imagined, incredible.
 They played all of my favourites and their new songs.
 I was almost gutted that they missed one of my favourites, but they saved it for last.